Locations:

 Both yeast and genital herpes infections are vulvar conditions that can cause the kind of pain in your vagina we’re talking about.

-Yeast infections cause swelling, itching and pain, especially during sex or urination.
-They can also be triggered by antibiotics.
 Herpes is considered a sexually transmitted infection (STI).
-A herpes infection causes raw, painful sores that lasts from 3 to 14 days.
+A herpes infection causes raw, painful sores that typically last from three to 14 days.
 Contact with urine exacerbates the discomfort.

-Other STIs, including gonorrhea, chlamydia and trichomoniasis, can also cause sharp pain in your vagina as well as itching and burning.
+Other STIs, including gonorrhea, chlamydia and trichomoniasis, can also cause sharp pain in your vagina, as well as itching and burning.

-In many cases, you can treat a yeast infection with over-the-counter medication.
-But see your doctor if the problem persists.
 STIs require prescription drugs.
 If you’re diagnosed with an STI, your partner will also need testing and treatment to prevent reinfection.

 Bacterial vaginosis (BV) happens when there’s an overabundance of bacteria in your vagina.
-You may feel irritation, itching or have vaginal discharge that has a “fishy” odor.
+You may feel irritation or itching or have vaginal discharge that has a “fishy” odor.
 It can even burn when you pee.
 This vaginal infection can’t be treated with over-the-counter medication, so you should see your healthcare provider, who can prescribe antibiotics.

 Vulvodynia and vaginismus